 Currently we are working with Chapel Allerton Hospital in the early diagnosis of Rheumatoid Arthritis.

-We have established links the the Clinical Research Network which is part of the National Institute for Health Research.
+We have established links with the Clinical Research Network which is part of the National Institute for Health Research.
 We are identifying patients to help with their national HEAT study looking at preventing bleeding ulcers for patients taking aspirin.